WCramRTC/GA_Classes/Steps/Step4_ShoppingCartClass.md

 ﻿# Step 4 - Shopping Cart Class

 In this step we learn how to next items In items.
 We create a new class `ShoppingCart`, and add a `List<Item>` to it to replicate how an online shopping cart will work.
-We use it to hold a seperate list of items ( but which ***Reference*** the same items in memory. ).
-Then we create methods to calculate the total of our cart, and display all the infomation as a formatted receipt.
+We use it to hold a separate list of items ( but which ***Reference*** the same items in memory. ).
+Then we create methods to calculate the total of our cart, and display all the information as a formatted receipt.

 ## 1. Create a new class, ShoppingCart